 There are five exterior pockets: one on the sleeve with a zipper, two on the chest with zippers, and two on the front of the coat by the waist.
 There's also one that folds over with a button snap to secure it, and one on the side that has no zipper or button snap.
 The pockets at our waist were positioned at a weird angle that made them seem somewhat shallow despite being so big.
 The pockets also aren't lined with any warm, cozy nylon material.

 The polyester material on the outside of the jacket held up well over the months of testing, but keep in mind that it's water-resistant, not waterproof, and it won't keep you warm or dry after an extended period in wet weather.
-We like The North Face Arctic Parka Down II, Patagonia Tres, or the Arc'teryx Patera as something more waterproof and durable.
+We like The North Face Arctic Parka Down II, Patagonia Tres, the Arc'teryx Patera or the Fjallraven Nuuk Insulated Parka as something more waterproof and durable.

 The Whitetails Legendary is a solid winter jacket for someone living in cold and dry winter climates versus wet and mild ones.
 When paired with a warm layer underneath, it performs well in colder temperatures and bested the Columbia Heavenly and Patagonia Fiona Down Parka.
 If you are in the market for a seriously warm winter jacket, opt for the Marmot Montreaux.

 It was far from the warmest or water-resistant jacket we tested, but the price tag is $129.
-With the exception of having a high level of weather-resistance, it scored well across the board.
-The North Face Arctic Down Parka II is similar and it has a durable outer waterproof shell and comfy down on the inside.
+With the exception of not being that water-resistant, it scored well across the board.
+The North Face Arctic Down Parka II is similar, and it has a durable outer waterproof shell and comfy down on the inside.